-ACCOMPLISHMENTS: This task consolidates many of the day-to-day, local, regional and state level planning activities for which VCTC is responsible.
+ACCOMPLISHMENTS: This task consolidates many of the day-to-day, local, regional, and state level planning activities for which VCTC is responsible.

 During Fiscal Year 2020/2021, staff reviewed and commented on local development projects of significance and provided input on local planning efforts.
-At the regional level, staff continued working with the Southern California Association of Governments (SCAG) to monitor the effects of the Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS) and provided input on the final draft of the 2020-2045 Connect SoCal Plan.
+At the regional level, staff continued working with the Southern California Association of Governments (SCAG) to monitor implementation of the Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS) and provided input on the final draft of 2020-2045 Connect SoCal.

-VCTC completed two major planning studies funded by Caltrans grants through SCAG: first, the 101 Communities Connected Study (101 CC), a multimodal corridor study of U.S. 101 through Ventura County.
-The 101 CC Study was unanimously adopted by the Board in December 2020, which enables VCTC to compete for SB 1 Solutions for Congested Corridors funds for multimodal congestion relief projects in the future.
-The second major study, the Ventura County Freight Corridors Study (FCS) is planned for completion in Spring 2021.
-The FCS is intended to facilitate safe and efficient travel of freight across the County.
+VCTC completed two major planning studies funded by Caltrans grants through SCAG.
+First, the 101 Communities Connected Study (101 CC), a multimodal corridor study of U.S. 101 through Ventura County, was unanimously adopted by the Board in December 2020, which enables VCTC to compete for SB 1 Solutions for Congested Corridors funds for multimodal congestion relief projects in the future.
+The second major study, the Ventura County Freight Corridors Study (FCS), is planned for completion in Summer 2021.
+The FCS facilitates safe and efficient travel of freight across the County.

-VCTC sought and received a Caltrans Sustainable Transportation Planning- Sustainable Communities grant, and completed consultant selection, to update the 2013 Ventura County Comprehensive Transportation Plan (CTP) and 2009 Congestion Management Program (CMP).
+VCTC sought and received a Caltrans Sustainable Transportation Planning - Sustainable Communities grant and completed consultant selection to update the 2013 Ventura County Comprehensive Transportation Plan (CTP) and 2009 Congestion Management Program (CMP).

-Staff managed an update to the Ventura County Traffic Model (VCTM) from a 2012 base year to the 2016 base year, which aligns with the SCAG RTP/SCS model, supports the planned updates to the CTP/CMP, and expands upon previous model capabilities.
+Staff managed an update to the Ventura County Traffic Model (VCTM) from a 2012 base year to the 2016 base year, which aligns with the SCAG RTP/SCS model, supports updates to the CTP/CMP, and expands upon previous model capabilities.
 Staff continued to use the VCTM to support member agency General Plan Updates and the U.S. 101 High Occupancy Vehicle (HOV) Project Approval and Environmental Documentation Project (PAED) and will enable VCTM use by local agencies for SB 743 implementation.